Opinion guest column

 26

-JZ over 12 years ago
+JZ almost 13 years ago

 i completely agree with those who said that race has a huge impact on your experience in the usa. i'm asian american. i grew up raised, somewhat stereotypically, that my parents overcame huge barriers to bring us to the united states with almost no money in their pockets. they had coworkers and fellow students ask them "when are you going back to china?" on the playground at school, i had practically every taunt thrown at me, bullies ganging up on me, people saying chink every day to my friend in middle school with no remorse. i didnt have as much trouble speaking english as some of my friends, but than was another issue a lot of us faced. my parents said told me to eat bitter, keep your head high and stick through school - fighting would just get me into the principals office again. of course, many things other than race defined my childhood, but i'm explaining my experience in the usa, and one i dont think is a privileged life.